Censorship in the Republic of China (1912–1949): Yuan Shikai (1912–1916)

 In the absence of strict regulation, the newspaper industry in China experienced explosive growth, with over 500 newspapers in circulation nationwide, setting a historical record.
 Freedom of the press was largely respected during this period, allowing newspapers to openly criticise officials, mock the president, and express dissenting opinions.
 Before the first parliamentary elections, four major political parties emerged: the KMT, the Republican Party, the Democratic Party, and the Unification Party.
 Recognising the influence of newspapers as key platforms for public opinion, each party launched its own official publications to propagate its views.

+In 1912, the government banned the newspaper Ta Kung Pao after it criticised Yuan Shikai.
+Its editor Ying Lianzhi responded by distributing the paper free of charge.